-Throughout 2022, increased mortgage interest rates and higher home prices have caused inventory levels, as measured in months of supply, to rise.
-Construction of new homes continues to slow also due to rising mortgage rates and the strained availability of labor and materials.
-According to NAR, inventory of existing homes for sale in the U.S. was 970,000 at the end of December 2022 compared to 910,000 at the end of December 2021.
+In 2023, the continued increase of mortgage rates and higher home prices have caused inventory levels, as measured in months of supply, to rise.
+According to the United States Census Bureau, new construction housing starts decreased by 9% in 2023, compared to 2022; however, new construction housing completions increased 4.5% in 2023 compared to 2022.
+According to NAR, inventory of existing homes for sale in the U.S. was one million.